The European Health Insurance Card Explained

 How much does it cost?

 Good news – the EHIC is completely free!
 Once you’ve got your card, you’ll need to renew it every five years.
+Any Brits needing to replace their cards with a GHIC will also be pleased to hear that it comes at no cost.

 How can you apply for one?